AlyBadawy/Vexuf/README.md

-# VexUF-Firmwares
+# VexUF

-Welcome to the VexUF-Firmwares repository.
-This repository contains firmware for various VexUF devices, each named after ancient Egyptian gods.
-Currently, it includes the firmware for the "Horus" and "Seth" devices.
+Welcome to the VexUF project repository.
+This repository contains information about various VexUF devices, each named after ancient Egyptian gods.
+Currently, that includes the "Horus" and "Seth" devices.
 Each device has its own folder and README file with specific details.

 ## Table of Contents